tbrunsch/Hippodamus/README.md

     In this case, the retrieval of the value of X will block until one of the states 4 or 5 is reached.

-1. It might have been stopped before its execution could even start.
+1. It might have been stopped before it has terminated.

     In this case, a `CancellationException` is thrown.
 There are several reasons why we decided not to throw an `InterruptedException` instead: